 PROFIT MARGIN – net profits of company divided by sales.
 It shows what part of sales is attributable to earnings.

-PROFIT AND LOSS ACCOUNT – a financial statement which shows how much profit or loss company generated over accounting period (e.g., year or quarter).
+PROFIT AND LOSS ACCOUNT – a financial statement which shows how much profit or loss company generated over the accounting period (e.g., year or quarter).

 PUBLIC SECTOR – government owned organizations that provide goods and services.

-QE – Quantitative Easing.
+QE – a Quantitative Easing.
 It is a monetary policy conducted by Central Bank with the aim to increase the money supply and lower interest rates through the purchase of government and corporate bonds.